-- Add "djangosecure" to your INSTALLED\APPS setting. - Add "djangosecure.middleware.SecurityMiddleware" to your MIDDLEWARE\CLASSES setting (where depends on your other middlewares, but near the beginning of the list is probably a good choice). - Set the SECURE\SSL\REDIRECT setting to True if all non-SSL requests should be permanently redirected to SSL. - Set the SECURE\HSTS\SECONDS setting to an integer number of seconds and SECURE\HSTS\INCLUDE\SUBDOMAINS to True, if you want to use HTTP Strict Transport Security.

-- Set the SECURE\FRAME\DENY setting to True, if you want to prevent framing of your pages and protect them from clickjacking. - Set the SECURE\CONTENT\TYPE\NOSNIFF setting to True, if you want to prevent the browser from guessing asset content types. - Set the SECURE\BROWSER\XSS\FILTER setting to True, if you want to enable the browser's XSS filtering protections. - Set SESSION\COOKIE\SECURE and SESSION\COOKIE\HTTPONLY to True if you are using django. contrib.sessions.
-These settings are not part of django-secure, but they should be used if running a secure site, and the checksecure management command will check their values. - Ensure that you're using a long, random and unique SECRET\KEY. - Run python manage.py checksecure to verify that your settings are properly configured for serving a secure SSL site.
+- Add "djangosecure" to your INSTALLED\APPS setting. - Add "djangosecure.middleware.SecurityMiddleware" to your MIDDLEWARE\CLASSES setting (where depends on your other middlewares, but near the beginning of the list is probably a good choice). - Set the SECURE\SSL\REDIRECT setting to True if all non-SSL requests should be permanently redirected to SSL. - Set the SECURE\HSTS\SECONDS setting to an integer number of seconds, if you want to use HTTP Strict Transport Security. - Set the SECURE\FRAME\DENY setting to True, if you want to prevent framing of your pages and protect them from clickjacking. - Set the SECURE\CONTENT\TYPE\NOSNIFF setting to True, if you want to prevent the browser from guessing asset content types. - Set SESSION\COOKIE\SECURE and SESSION\COOKIE\HTTPONLY to True if you are using django.contrib.sessions.
+These settings are not part of django-secure, but they should be used if running a secure site, and the checksecure management command will check their values. - Run python manage.py checksecure to verify that your settings are properly configured for serving a secure SSL site.

-Warning: If checksecure gives you the all-clear, all it means is that you're now taking advantage of a small selection of easy security wins.
+Warning: If checksecure gives you the all-clear, all it means is that you're now taking advantage of a tiny selection of simple and easy security wins.
 That's great, but it doesn't mean your site or your codebase is secure: only a competent security audit can tell you that.

-CHAPTER 2
+CHAPTER